guyslab/repo-search/README.md

 	11. The client-API connection is currently insecure.
 Again, a proper API gateway setup shall reslove this.
 	12. The API emits trace logs to standard output using the Microsoft Logger.
 This enables more control over tracability, such as using telemetry standards, etc.
 	13. Docker compose includes a DB migration step
-	14. UI Frontend and rate limiting are not implemented due to time constraints.
+	14. UI Frontend, authentication, and rate limiting are not implemented due to time constraints.

 ## Enviroment Setup